Tom C. Carrell

 Tom Cumming Carrell (July 10, 1900 – October 15, 1972) was an American politician.

 Early life

-Tom C. Carrell was born on July 10, 1900 in Cooper, Texas.
-He graduated from the University of California, Los Angeles (UCLA) and he received a master's degree in Education from the University of Southern California.
+Carrell was born on July 10, 1900, in Cooper, Texas.
+He graduated from the University of California, Los Angeles (UCLA) and he received a master's degree in education from the University of Southern California.

 Career

 During World War II, he served in the United States Army.